mmesiti/git-collaborative/content/guide.md

       It should be perfectly fine, but then the audience should be already segmented and different "tribes" should sit together.
 - 09:15 - 09:30: [Concepts around collaboration](https://mmesiti.github.io/git-collaborative/remotes/)
-    - Explain terms: Pull, push, clone, fork.
+    - Review (or explain) terms: Pull, push, clone, fork.
 Focus on pull and not fetch.
     - Focus more on clone and less on generating from templates and importing.
 - 09:30 - 10:30: [Centralized workflow](https://mmesiti.github.io/git-collaborative/centralized/)
     - 09:30 - 09:45: Explain concepts and outcome